 read seven extensive and thoughtful online reviews of Musical

 Mathematics from various professionals in the field.
 Readers may

-also find eight 5-star customer reviews posted at Amazon.com.
+also find eleven 5-star customer reviews posted at Amazon.com.

 Publication of this book represents a major fulfillment of the

 Foundation’s educational goals.
 It is now circulating in the world

 with the power to enlighten, influence, and invigorate the development

 of acoustic music.

 Phase VI: 2011–2015